 Registration is required to deter automated systems having direct access to the product.
 Data downloaded by the registered user can be used by the user and the associated organisation, no onward distribution is permitted.

-The current product version is ECV SM v04.5.
-If you are interested in previous product versions, please send us a request.
-Our contact details are provided in Section 9.3.
+The current product version is ECV SM v06.1.
+If you are interested in previous product versions, please search the CEDA archive: